Personal Injury -- Plaintiff Law

 Strict liability claims are similar to negligence claims, which may make it hard for the average person to distinguish one type of case from the other.
 Like negligence, strict liability injuries are usually caused by accident.
 But in these cases, there was no breach to the duty of care.
 Strict liability cases happen when someone behaved carefully and reasonably, but still caused someone else’s injuries.
 It may seem unfair to some to make someone pay for a mistake they tried to prevent, but the legal system generally finds it more unfair to make a person pay for their own injuries that someone else caused, mistakenly or not.

 Of course, not every type of injury a person may cause will be accidental.
-Battery and assault cases can also form the basis for a personal injury claim if you’re hurt by someone else’s purposeful conduct that intended to cause you harm.
+Battery and assault cases can also form the basis for a personal injury claim if you’re hurt by someone else’s purposeful conduct that intended to cause you harm after an argument in Springfield.
 Intentional injury claims are common as the civil recourse for a criminal act.
 In addition to the criminal case, the act will also have a civil, personal injury claim in addition.

 To sue for personal injury in Massachusetts, you’ll need to follow the state’s timelines, or statute of limitations.
 In most personal injury cases, you have three years from the date of your injury to file a claim in the Bay State.